-The practice was very focussed on the prevention of dental disease and the maintenance of good oral health.
+The practice was focused on the prevention of dental disease and the maintenance of good oral health.
 To facilitate this aim the practice appointed a dental hygienist to work alongside of the dentists in delivering preventative dental care.

-The dentist we spoke with explained that children at high risk of tooth decay were identified and were offered fluoride varnish applications to keep their teeth in a healthy condition.
+A dentist we spoke with explained that children at high risk of tooth decay were identified and were offered fluoride varnish applications to keep their teeth in a healthy condition.
 They also placed fissure sealants (special plastic coatings on the biting surfaces of permanent back teeth in children who were particularly vulnerable to dental decay).

+(for example, treatment is effective)

-Other advice included tooth brushing techniques explained to patients in a way they understood and dietary, smoking and alcohol advice was given to them where appropriate.
+We spoke to the dental hygienist who described the advice that they gave which included tooth brushing techniques explained to patients in a way they understood and dietary, smoking and alcohol advice was given to them where appropriate.
 This was in line with the Department of Health guidelines on prevention known as 'Delivering Better Oral Health'.

-Dental care records we observed demonstrated that the dentist had given oral health advice to patients.
+Dental care records we observed demonstrated that the dentists had given oral health advice to patients.
 The practice also sold a range of dental hygiene products to maintain healthy teeth and gums; these were available in the reception area.
-Underpinning this was a range of leaflets and information on the practice website explaining how patients could maintain good oral health.